fernandosanchezmunoz/dcos-ceph/README.md

-# NOTE: The functionality that this repo provides has been superceded by the DC/OS Ceph package.
+# NOTE: The functionality that this repo provides has been superseded by the DC/OS Ceph package.
 A tutorial to run that package can be found here:

 https://github.com/dcos/examples/tree/master/1.8/ceph